lloydarnold/global-event-persistor/scrapers/README.md

 You will need the inference API in language_models running and the backend running for these gdelt scrapers to run (this API classifies entries into categories)

-### historicalscraper.py Setup
+## historicalscraper.py Setup

+This scraper will fetch all entries satisfying the query given in the GDELT database and add these to the database using Google BigQuery.
+Additionally, it utilises an inference API (in language_models) that classifies the categeory of the event based on the source URL.

+## Configuration

 Google BigQuery needs to be setup to run this code.
+A Google BigQuery account will be required, then follow the section "setting up authentication" in the following link https://cloud.google.com/bigquery/docs/reference/libraries#client-libraries-install-python to get a service account file json.

-### livescraper.py Setup
+## livescraper.py Setup

 Running this code will find all entries that satisfy the conditions given in filter.txt (format explained below) and add them to the specified database in the backend.